Kwpolska/roman_numerals/README.md

 * Java — Java installed, `junit-4.12.jar` and `hamcrest-core-1.3.jar` in the Java folder
 * JavaScript — node and npm installed; npm dependencies (`jest`) installed
 * Ruby — Ruby installed
+* Swift — Xcode installed (good luck!); the included executable *might* work on a Mac.
+(Apple would prefer people not to write CLI apps in Swift.)

 Public API
 ----------